top of page

 The Role of Chaperones in Intimate Exams

 Chaperones serve as a safeguard for both patients and healthcare providers during intimate exams.
 They help ensure that the exam is conducted professionally and respectfully, reducing the risk of misunderstandings or allegations of misconduct.
+A policy on the use of chaperones can put your organization in a safer space against ridiculous lawsuits.

 Chaperone Use in Female vs. Male Exams